zahilaty/MAFAT-RSSI-Challenge/README.md

 ![CDF plot](https://github.com/zahilaty/MAFAT-RSSI-Challenge/blob/master/Figures/ExampleForMPImportance.png)

-"This particular feature was among the inputs used to train ResNet50, alongside the average power and other relevant data.
+This particular feature was among the inputs used to train ResNet50, alongside the average power and other relevant data.
 The network was trained to predict the probability of each class, which corresponds to the number of occupants in a given space, using L1 loss as the evaluation criterion.
 This approach was necessary because we were dealing with an "ordered loss" scenario,